The 9 Best Places to Eat in London

 Dishoom King’s Cross

 London’s love affair with Indian cuisine entered a new season with the addition of Dishoom back in 2010.
 They now have a few branches due to their huge success, but we love the King’s Cross one, which is spread over three floors.
 Dishoom’s decor is styled on Iranian cafes in Bombay, and it's atmospheric to say the least.
 Now, let’s get to the food.
 The menu has been carefully curated to include classic Indian dishes and contemporary Bombay street food.
 The paneer tikka and lamb chops are a must try, but save space for the kulfi for dessert.
 Be prepared to queue at dinner time.
-And once you're nice and full from your feast, sleep it off at A Piece of Heaven.
-Close to Regent's Canal and Regent's Park, Kings Cross is among the best areas in London to stay for families.

 10 Greek Street